Chesterton Castle

 Chesterton Castle was a motte-and-bailey castle in Chesterton, Staffordshire, England which has no surviving remains existing today.

 History

 Newcastle-under-Lyme Castle (pictured here) replaced Chesterton Castle during the early 12th century.

 Chesterton Castle was built probably atop the mound of a former Anglo-Saxon burh and it is known that Robert de Beaumont, 3rd Earl of Leicester owned the timber castle in 1180.
-Additions were made to the castle shortly before King John visited in 1206, and it was later usurped by Newcastle-under-Lyme Castle when the town of the same name grew up around the castle during the early 12th century.

-King Henry III took the castle from the Earl of Leicester and gave it along with the Earldom to his son Edmund Crouchback in 1267.
-It was later rebuilt in stone.
+Additions were made to the castle shortly before King John visited in 1206.

+It was usurped by Newcastle-under-Lyme Castle when the town of the same name grew up around the castle during the 12th and 13th centuries.
+In 1267, King Henry III seized the property alongside the manor of Newcastle from the Earl of Leicester, granting it to his younger son, Edmund Crouchback.

-Sampson Erdeswicke visited Chesterton Castle in 1597 and mentioned that 'a little lower stands Chesterton, where are to be seen the ruins of a very ancient town or castle, there yet remaining some rubbish of lime and stone.
-The ruins were demolished during the 16th century and the site is today unknown.
+The ruins were demolished during the 16th century, and the site is today unknown.

-Description

-Chesterton Castle was built initially using timber but was later constructed using limestone (lime and stone).